Nabuchodon0ssor/Spring-MVC-Hibernate-AOP-CRUD/README.md

 - No additional MySQL users or connections are required

 ---
-This project was built as a learning and portfolio project to demonstrate classic Spring MVC architecture.
+This project was built as a learning and portfolio project to demonstrate classic Spring MVC architecture and core enterprise patterns.